microsoft/FigmaSharp/README.md

 ## Getting started

 To get documents from [figma.com](https://www.figma.com/) you'll need to generate a **Personal Access Token**.
 Sign in to Figma and in the main menu, go to **Help and Account  →  Account Settings** and select **Create new token**.
-This will be your only chance to copy the token, so make sure you keep a copy of this in a secure place.
+This will be your only chance to copy the token, so make sure you keep a copy in a secure place.

+To run the examples, open `FigmaSharp.sln` in [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).
+In each example project's **Project Options**, go to **Run → Configurations → Default** and add an environment variable called `TOKEN`, then paste in your Personal Access Token.

 ## The FigmaSharp API